-Ants are amazing creatures.
+Ants fascinate me; they are amazing creatures!
 They scurry around all day long, searching for food, building the nest, caring for their young, and protecting the queen.
-In many ways, an ant colony is like an industrious human city: everyone has a job to do, and they get on with it.
+To me, an ant colony is like an industrious human city: everyone has a job to do, and they get on with it.

-Kids can learn a lot from how ants live and work, and watching a farm in action offers some wonderful insights into a hidden world most people never get to see.
-Ant farms for kids are an excellent educational item.
-Children can watch their ant colony grow and thrive.
-However, one thing to be aware of when buying an ant farm is not all of them come with live ants.
-Your child will be very disappointed if he or she opens up their ant colony to discover it has no ants!
+I believe that kids can learn a lot from how ants live and work, and an ant farm is an excellent educational tool to make that happen.
+It allows children to witness a hidden world most people never get to see and provides insights into the way an ant colony functions.
+However, when purchasing an ant farm, it’s essential to keep in mind that not all of them come with live ants.
+Trust me; your child will be very disappointed if they open up their ant colony only to find out that it has no ants!

-We think ant farms are awesome, and we are confident your kids will agree, so here are seven of the most amazing ant farms for kids.
+I think ant farms are awesome and am confident your kids will agree, so here are seven of the most amazing ant farms for kids.

 Best Ant Farm Sets for Kids Compared